 - Defines the objectives/targets/goals which need to be achieved by these participants as their vesting conditions.

 - After defining the goals, the compensation committee will also define the parameter of a measurement tool for the evaluation of their performance.

-- Arranging the funds for financing the scheme by issuing the bond, debentures or by making some investment.
-In some cases, it also mentioned by the company that if the company is not able to arrange funds then this scheme will not be paid.
+- Arranging the funds for financing the scheme by issuing the bonds, debentures, or by making some investment.
+In some cases, it also mentioned by the company that if the company is not able to arrange funds, then this scheme will not be paid.

 - The compensation committee will prepare the grant letter by which participants will enter into this scheme.

 - All the above things have to be at the initial stage of a stock appreciation right now after completing all the above things compensation committee, and participants will wait for the end of the vesting period.